PrismLibrary/Prism-Documentation/docs/platforms/xamarin-forms/navigation/passing-parameters.md

 Prism.Forms has two options for handling ViewModel initialization.
 This is the processing of NavigationParameters **BEFORE** the View is navigated to.
 It is important to remember that Initialization only occurs once when the View is being navigated to for the first time.

-For most use cases you will want to use `IInitailize` to ready your ViewModel as it is navigated to.
+For most use cases you will want to use `IInitialize` to ready your ViewModel as it is navigated to.

 ```cs
 public interface IInitialize